dotnet/docs/docs/framework/ui-automation/ui-automation-support-for-standard-controls.md

 <a name="Windows_Forms_Controls"></a>
 ## Windows Forms Controls
- [!INCLUDE[TLA2#tla_winforms](../../../includes/tla2sharptla-winforms-md.md)] controls are exposed to [!INCLUDE[TLA#tla_uiautomation](../../../includes/tlasharptla-uiautomation-md.md)] through client-side providers in UIAutomationClientsideProviders.dll.
+ Windows Forms controls are exposed to [!INCLUDE[TLA#tla_uiautomation](../../../includes/tlasharptla-uiautomation-md.md)] through client-side providers in UIAutomationClientsideProviders.dll.
 This assembly is automatically registered for use with UI Automation client applications.

- Typically, [!INCLUDE[TLA2#tla_winforms](../../../includes/tla2sharptla-winforms-md.md)] controls that are managed wrappers for [!INCLUDE[TLA2#tla_win32](../../../includes/tla2sharptla-win32-md.md)] common controls are supported by [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)].
+ Typically, Windows Forms controls that are managed wrappers for [!INCLUDE[TLA2#tla_win32](../../../includes/tla2sharptla-win32-md.md)] common controls are supported by [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)].
 The following controls are supported.

 |Class Name|
 |----------------|